 If we make mistakes or make the wrong decisions, there is always room for change.
 Accepting we can’t succeed or master everything, that we are not perfect, leads us towards evolution.

-Therefore we always have a choice: either we resist it all and we hang on to everything or we accept that the only real constant in our lives is that we can choose to be this non-judging observing awareness throughout our experiences – that’s the ultimate way of letting go.
+Therefore we always have a choice: either we resist it all and hang on to everything or we accept that the only real constant in our lives is that we can choose to be this non-judging observing awareness throughout our experiences – that’s the ultimate way of letting go of negativity.
 It’s knowing that all our experiences are not us and therefore we can let go of them.
 It’s a journey to get to that place and that’s the journey of consciousness that Sophrology supports us with.